 November 2022 Implementation

-Based on the feedback from the 2021 consultation, and the anticipated benefits of RNP AR, NAV CANADA will implement the procedure starting November 28, 2022.
-The implementation includes some adjustments based on feedback that was received.
+Based on the feedback from the 2021 consultation, and the anticipated benefits of RNP AR, NAV CANADA began implementing the procedure starting November 28, 2022.
+The implementation included some adjustments based on feedback that was received.

 As shared in consultation, some residents may observe changes to air traffic patterns: